proteansec/visual-studio-projects/README.md

 All rights reserved.

 The Visual Studio Projects contain the projects described below.
+* **dga**
+    Code samples for domain generation algorithm (DGA) article.

 * **createfile**

     A project that was used in the [The Sysenter Instruction and 0x2e Interrupt](http://resources.infosecinstitute.com/the-sysenter-instruction-and-0x2e-interrupt/) article.

 * **createremotethread**